nikhil-pnv/nikhil-pnv_Nikhil-Varma-Pinnamaraju/README.md

 # Creating React App

-Initially React app is created using the command  "npx create-react-app app-name"
+Initially React app is created using the command  `npx create-react-app app-name`
 >> npx create-react-app RESPONSIVE_MULTIMEDIA_CONTAINER

 After creating the react app navigate to created floder using the following command